 where $\mathcal{M}$ ranges over all correspondences between graphs $G_1$ and $G_2$.
-Compared to the definition of the Gromov-Hausdorff distance in Eqn (\ref{eqn:dgh}), the functional Gromov-Hausdorff distance has an extra condition that the functional difference $|f(x) - g(y)|$ between a pair of corresponding pair of points $x\in G_1$ and $y \in G_2$ should also be small.
+Compared to the definition of the Gromov-Hausdorff distance in Eqn (\ref{eqn:dgh}), the functional Gromov-Hausdorff distance has an extra condition that the function value difference $|f(x) - g(y)|$ between a pair of corresponding points $x\in G_1$ and $y \in G_2$ should also be small.